Location: Volcan, Panama

 * Credit is offered through the College of Lake County’s Archaeological Field Methods (3 credits, ANT 226) and Archaeological Laboratory Methods (1 credit, ANT 299) courses.
 ANT 226 is a required prerequisite for ANT 299.
-Students qualifying for in-district College of Lake County tuition pay $279/372 for 3/4 semester credits, out-of-district students pay $699/932, and out-of-state students pay $942/1256.
-There is an additional $16 per credit activity fee.
-Information about tuition and residency requirements may be found at: http://www.clcillinois.edu/credit/tuition/
+Tuition varies if students qualify as in-district, out-of-district or out-of-state.
+Information about tuition and residency requirements may be found at: http://www.clcillinois.edu/paying-for-college/tuition-fees

 Additional Information: Please contact the Principal Investigator, Dr. Scott Palumbo through the project website or by his office phone; (847) 543-2931.